-Ketamine — also known as Special K or Cat — is a dissociative drug commonly used as an anesthetic in veterinary practice.
-Special K causes individuals to feel out of control or detached from reality and is sometimes used as a date-rape drug.
+Ketamine – also known as Special K or Cat — is a dissociative drug commonly used as an anesthetic in veterinary practice.
+Sometimes used as a date-rape drug, ketamine causes individuals to feel out of control or detached from reality.
 For those facing ketamine addictions, effective treatment options are available.

 In 2000, individuals ages 12 to 25 accounted for 74 percent of ketamine emergency department mentions in the United States.

 Recreational ketamine use is common in rave culture and is particularly popular among European youths.
-Ketamine dealers and users usually get their supply of the drug through scams or by stealing from pharmacies.
-Veterinary offices are often robbed by individuals looking for ketamine.
+People who use and deal ketamine usually get their supply through scams or by stealing from pharmacies.
+Veterinary offices have been robbed by individuals looking for ketamine.

-Ketamine is a popular party drug, often found in clubs, raves, music festivals and other music-related social events.
+Ketamine is a popular party drug.
+It often is found in clubs, raves, music festivals and other music-related social events.
 Generally, ketamine is used by younger people.

-About 1.4 percent of high school seniors in the United States reported using ketamine during 2015, according to a survey by researchers at the University of Michigan.
-In 2000, individuals ages 12 to 25 accounted for 74 percent of ketamine emergency department mentions in the United States.
+About 1.2 percent of high school seniors in the United States reported past-year use of ketamine in 2016, according to a survey by researchers at the University of Michigan.

 Our recovery programs are based on decades of research to deliver treatment that really works.Get help today